mapbox/mr-ui/README.md

 - increment version number in package.json, ensure changelog captures all new changes, and create a Git tag.
 - Build the `pkg/` directory: `npm run build`.
-- `cd` into the `pkg/` directory and `npm run publish` from there.
+- `cd` into the `pkg/` directory and `mbx npm publish` from there.
-- Run `npm run deploy-docs` to update the docs at https://mapbox.github.io/mr-ui/
+- `cd` back to root and run `npm run deploy-docs` to update the docs at https://mapbox.github.io/mr-ui/